Story-Based inquiry:

 Jan Ludwig is an expert on verification and head of the OSINT-team of Neue Zürcher Zeitung (NZZ).

-Does this video of an explosion actually come from downtown Istanbul?
+Content: Does this video of an explosion actually come from downtown Istanbul?
 Is this image of civilian casualties in the Gaza Strip real or was it created by artificial intelligence?
 Has Putin really sent nuclear-armed submarines ready for action to the Baltic Sea, as reported by media worldwide?
 These are exactly the kind of questions that verification expert Oliver Klein has to answer for ZDF every day.
 In this seminar, you will learn OSINT-techniques and -tools for fact-checking and also geolocation and chronolacation of images and videos - in other words, to answer the question of where and when images were taken.
 We will not only focus on the analysis of image and video files and EXIF data, but you will also learn strategies for search engines, online tools for geodata, sun position, various map services, etc. Also facial recognition and geolocation-tools that work with artificial intelligence will play an important role.
 Speaking of artificial intelligence: the seminar will also cover the question of how to identify AI images.
 Participants of the workshop can try out the tools and techniques shown right away.
 The seminar is aimed at journalists, editors, bloggers and anyone involved in the research and publication of information online.

 Finding Things using Generative AI for Journalistic Research

-What if a machine could watch hours of video for you, sift through old documents, and pull out exactly what you need to complete your story?
+Content: What if a machine could watch hours of video for you, sift through old documents, and pull out exactly what you need to complete your story?
 AI can help you geolocate images in seconds, generate smart Google searches, and even put together a research dossier in no time.

 It might feel like magic, but it’s not – understanding how the tech works is the key to using it well.
 And, as with any tool, the more you practice, the better you get.
 We’ll go hands-on with real examples, exercises, and use cases.
 Bring your own device (BYOD) to try it out yourself!